nscon-gmbh/umbrella-reporting/README.md

 ## Getting help

-Instruct users how to get help with this code; this might include links to an issues list, wiki, mailing list, etc.

-**Example**

-If you have questions, concerns, bug reports, etc., please create an issue against this repository.
+If you have questions, concerns, bug reports, etc., please create an issue against this repository or get in contact with the author.

 ## Getting involved

+Please get involved by giving feedback on features, fixing certain bugs, building important pieces, etc.

 ## Author(s)